Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenSettings.md

    ![Report username](../../Assets/Screenshots/Adyen/Integration/AdyenReportUser.png "[Report username]")

-4. Return to your Adyen account.
+4. Return to your Adyen&trade; account.

 5. Enter a description for the report service user in the *Description* field.

+6. Click the [Create credential] button.
+    The *Configure API credential* view is displayed.
+The API key tab is displayed by default.

-6. Generate the *Report service* API key and password.
+7. Generate the *Report service* API key and password.
 To do this, follow these steps:

-    - Click the [Create credential] button.
-    The *Configure API credential* view is displayed.

-    - Click the *API key* tab in the *Sever settings > Authentication* section.
+    - Click the *API key* tab in the *Server settings > Authentication* section.

     - Click the [Generate API key] button.
         The API key is automatically applied.

         ![Configure API credentials](../../Assets/Screenshots/Adyen/Integration/AdyenReportAPICredentials.png "[Configure API credentials]")

         > [Info] You do not need to enter the report API key in your Actindo connection settings.
 For Actindo, the report name and password are sufficient.